-All advanced drivers are aware of the need to carry out a vehicle check before using it.
+All advanced riders are aware of the need to carry out a vehicle check before using it.
 The reasons are well documented in Roadcraft.
-As an Advanced Tutor, that knowledge has to be supplemented with the extra dimension of preparing a trainee Group Tutor to help a driver to do vehicle safety checks.
+As an Advanced Tutor, that knowledge has to be supplemented with the extra dimension of preparing a trainee Group Tutor to help a rider to carry out vehicle safety checks.